jkoubs/KouBot-ROS2-Sim/README.md

   <img src="doc/localization.gif" alt="Demo"/>
 </div>

-We can see that the particle filter shrinks over time which confirms that our localization is working properly.
+We can see that the particle filter (small purple dots)  shrinks over time which confirms that our localization is working properly.

 ### Path Planning